LowkeyCoding/QuantumSetup/README.md

 # Quantum Computing Setup Guide

-Welcome to the uantum Computing Setup Guide!
+Welcome to the Quantum Computing Setup Guide!
 This repository contains code for setting up python for quantum computing using Qiskit.

 ## Basic setup